Dermot Meagher: Early life and education

 Meagher received an A.B. from Harvard University and an LL.B. from Boston College Law School.

+He received a fellowship in Criminal Justice at Harvard Law school for 1969-1970 and a master's degree in Public Administration from the Kennedy School at Harvard in 1980.

 Legal career

 He began his legal career as an Assistant District Attorney in Worcester County, Massachusetts.
 He was in private practice various times.
-He was First Assistant Bar Counsel at the Massachusetts Board of Bar Overseers and was later a volunteer member of the Boston Human Rights Commission.
-He was a Fellow at the Harvard Law School Center for Criminal Justice which is funded by the Ford Foundation.
+He ran the Percentage Deposit Bail Project in the early 1970s, which reformed the bail system, effectively eliminating bail bondsmen in Massachusetts.
+He was First Assistant Bar Counsel at the Massachusetts Board of Bar Overseers and a volunteer member of the Boston Human Rights Commission.
+In 1969-70 he was a Fellow at the Harvard Law School Center for Criminal Justice which was funded by the Ford Foundation where he became concerned with bail and other forms of pretrial release.

 Other activities

-He is a former member of the board of directors of the Gay and Lesbian Advocates and Defenders (GLAD).
-He is a founder and member of the Massachusetts Lesbian and Gay Bar Association (MLGBA) and was a member the AIDS Action Committee Legal Services Committee.
+He was a former member of the board of directors of the Gay and Lesbian Advocates and Defenders (GLAD).
+He was a founder and member of the Massachusetts Lesbian and Gay Bar Association (MLGBA) and was a member the AIDS Action Committee Legal Services Committee.
 He was also one of the founders of Lawyers Concerned for Lawyers (LCL) of Massachusetts.